 Federal Family Education Loan (FFEL) Program.
-Federal student loans borrowed through private lenders and guaranteed by the federal government.
-FFEL Loans include the following types of federal student loans: Subsidized Stafford Loans, Unsubsidized Stafford Loans, Federal PLUS Loans and Federal Consolidation Loans.
+Federal student loans borrowed through private lenders and guaranteed by the Federal government.
+FFEL Loans include the following types of federal student loans: Subsidized Stafford Loans, Unsubsidized Stafford Loans, FFEL PLUS Loans and FFEL Consolidation Loans.

-The FFEL Program ended July 1, 2010 and no new loans have been made since that date.
+The FFEL Program ended June 30, 2010 and no new loans have been made under the FFEL Program since that date.

 Final Divorce Decree

-Document prepared by the court that has been signed and notarized, setting forth the terms and conditions of the divorce.
+A document issued by a court that legally ends a marriage and sets forth the terms and conditions of the divorce.

 Financial Aid Package